uiceds/project-team-go/manuscript.md

 *Table 2.
 Reconstucted scenario*

-## 3 Model Function Description
+## 3 Predictive Modeling

-The core of this project is to implement a simple decision tree regression model from scratch without relying on external machine learning libraries.
+In this part, we implemented a simple decision tree regression model to conduct prideiction within one scenario.
 The basic idea of decision tree regression is to recursively split the dataset into homogeneous subsets and estimate the mean of each subset to predict the target variable.
 Specifically, the model consists of the following modules:

 ### 3.1 Decision Tree Construction Function